Marco Medel

-Marco Antonio Medel de la Fuente (born June 30, 1989) is a Chilean footballer who plays as a midfielder for the Chilean team Magallanes.
+Marco Antonio Medel de la Fuente (born 30 June 1989) is a Chilean professional footballer who plays as a midfielder for Santiago City.

 Club career

 It started in the lower divisions of Audax Italiano which would debut in 2007 when the club was going through a great time having great figures like Carlos Villanueva, Fabian Orellana or Franco Di Santo, among others.
 Gradually he was taking regularly since his debut coming to play the 2008 Copa Libertadores but would consolidation in 2009.

 And as a starter in 2009 and 2010 would be key piece of equipment highlighting twice in the Golden Ball as best player ANFP projection and the ideal team, this will mean reaching Colo-Colo on a loan which would have an irregular pace so I finished this return to his former club.

 On his return to Audax Italiano again would be one of the key pieces of equipment, with figure of this for the following seasons but all end abruptly in mid-2014 when he and two other players rescind contract by not cumplírseles respective clauses, 3 after this sign Huachipato as a free player but with the sale of the club to a sporting society handover would fall finally saturating in the Santiago Wanderers.

-On September 2, 2021, he moved to Magallanes in the Primera B de Chile after being released from Santiago Wanderers.
+On 2 September 2021, he moved to Magallanes in the Primera B de Chile after being released from Santiago Wanderers.